joescharf/obsidian-readwise-linker/README.md

 -   **Text fragments** make this a reality — they allow link authors to specify text content to link to, rather than document fragments, in a flexible manner. ([View Highlight](https://read.readwise.io/read/...)) ^6e28cb
 -   **Note:** If the provided text fragment does not match any text in the linked document, or if the browser does not support text fragments, the whole text fragment is ignored and the top of the document is linked. ([View Highlight](https://read.readwise.io/read/...))

+---

 ### How it works

-When I hover over the `View Highlight` links, I can quickly copy useful links to my clipboard, for example - the first highlight:
+When hovering over the `(View Highlight)` links, useful links can be quickly copied to the clipboard.
+For example, for the first highlight:

-1. Hover over the link: `View Highlight` and a markdown-formatted link with the original article URL with text fragment is copied to the clipboard.
+1. Hover over the link: `(View Highlight)` and a markdown-formatted link with the original article URL and text fragment is copied to the clipboard.
 This is useful for citing the original source with a link that highlights the specific passage.

 `[MDN Text fragments](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Fragment/Text_fragments#:~:text=Text%20fragments%20allow%20linking%20directly,annotate%20it%20with%20an%20ID.)`

-2. If I hold **Cmd (Mac) / Ctrl (Windows)** while hovering, it copies a URL with a text fragment that highlights the selected passage.
-You can paste this link into a browser to see the highlight in action.
+2. If **Cmd (Mac) / Ctrl (Windows)** is held while hovering, a URL with a text fragment that highlights the selected passage is copied.
+This link can be pasted into a browser to see the highlight in action.

 `https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Fragment/Text_fragments#:~:text=Text%20fragments%20make%20this%20a,fragments%2C%20in%20a%20flexible%20manner.`

-3. If I hold **Alt** while hovering, it copies the original article URL to the clipboard.
+3. If **Alt** is held while hovering, the original article URL is copied to the clipboard.

     `https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Fragment/Text_fragments`

 ## How to Use

-1. **Install the plugin** in your Obsidian vault.
+1. **Install the plugin** in the Obsidian vault.
-2. **Open any note** containing Readwise highlights (typically, these are list items with a link to readwise.io).
+2. **Open any note** containing Readwise highlights (typically, these are lists of highlight entries that end with `(View Highlight)` that contain a link to readwise.io).
 3. **Hover over a Readwise link**.
 After a short delay, the plugin will:
-    - Search your vault for the corresponding highlight and its metadata.
+    - Search the vault for the corresponding Readwise Highlight Note (the note exported from Readwise containing the article metadata and highlight text).
-    - Copy a useful link or snippet to your clipboard, depending on which modifier keys you hold:
+    - Copy a useful link or snippet to the clipboard, depending on which modifier keys are held:
         - **Cmd (Mac) / Ctrl (Windows)**: Copy the article URL with a highlight fragment
         - **Alt**: Copy the original article URL
         - **No modifier**: Copy a Markdown link to the article with the highlight fragment
     - (Optionally) Show a popup with the article title, URL, and highlight snippet.

+## Limitations

+-   Some websites may not support text fragments, in which case the fragment will be ignored, and the link will point to the top of the page.
+-   The plugin doesn't trigger when hovering over a Readwise Highlight Note link in **editing** mode.
+It will trigger when hovering over the link in **reading** mode.
+This may have something to do with how Obsidian processes view events, and I'm looking into this.

 ## Settings

--   You can configure plugin settings from the Obsidian settings tab (currently only a placeholder setting).
+-   Debug mode can be enabled or disabled to see additional information in the developer console.

 ## Requirements

--   You must have Readwise highlights imported into your Obsidian vault as Markdown files.
+-   Readwise highlights must be imported into the Obsidian vault as Markdown files.

 ## Why use this?

--   Quickly cite or revisit the original source of your highlights.
+-   Quickly cite or revisit the original source of highlights.
--   Share precise highlight links with others or in your own research.
+-   Share precise highlight links with others or in personal research.
--   Save time copying and formatting links for your notes and writing.
+-   Save time copying and formatting links for notes and writing.

 ---